frederic-perez/AmE-dictionary/data/idioms.md

+ _Fillon can beat Le Pen, but don’t bank on it._
 __(a little/bit) rough around the edge__
 __(all) kidding aside__ In all seriousness; being frank for a moment.
 __(as) quick as a bunny__ Incredibly quickly or speedily. _Quick as a bunny, Mary finished her exam and raced out of the classroom._